Academic Support Services

 The following resources provide support to students as they navigate their years at the College.
 Some offices require appointments, while others have open office hours.
 All of the staff welcome students seeking assistance for academic success.

 The Office of Academic Advising (Starbuck Center; tel. x5720) oversees Skidmore’s academic advising programs and services and disseminates information about academic policies, procedures, and programs of study.
-Academic Advising staff work closely with students, faculty, staff, and families to inform students’ academic decisions, to guide them to academic support services as necessary, and to enrich their intellectual lives through special program opportunities.
+Academic Advising staff work closely with students, faculty, staff, and families to inform students’ academic decisions and to guide them to academic support services as necessary.
 In addition to coordinating the faculty-based advising system, the OAA counsels students on personal and medical leaves of absence and reviews the academic standing of all students to ensure compliance with Skidmore’s standards for continuation.

-The Office of the Associate Dean of the Faculty for Student Academic Affairs (Palamountain Hall; tel. x8111) oversees the credit-bearing internship process, student opportunity funding (both on-campus projects and travel to present at conferences), summer learning opportunities, national merit scholarships and fellowships, and academic integrity.
-The Associate Dean also oversees semester honors (Dean’s List) and coordinates prizes and honors (department/program and all-College) awarded at the annual Honors Convocation and Commencement.
+The Office of Student Academic Affairs (Palamountain Hall; tel. x5725) oversees the credit-bearing internship process, student opportunity funding (both on-campus projects and travel to present at conferences), summer learning opportunities, national merit scholarships and fellowships, and academic integrity.
+The Associate Dean of Faculty also oversees semester honors (Dean’s List) and coordinates prizes and honors (department/program and all-College) awarded at the annual Honors Convocation and Commencement.

 - Credit-bearing Internships: reviews all internship applications for summer and academic-year work and provides administrative support for IN-100 (Exploration Internship) opportunities.